hashicorp/terraform/website/source/docs/configuration/interpolation.html.md

   * `concat(args...)` - Concatenates the values of multiple arguments into a single string.

+  * `element(list, index)` - Returns a single element from a list at the given index.
+If the index is greater than the number of elements, this function will wrap using a standard mod algorithm.
+      A list is only possible with splat variables from resources with a count greater than one.
+      Example: `element(aws_subnet.foo.*.id, count.index)`

   * `file(path)` - Reads the contents of a file into the string.
 Variables in this file are _not_ interpolated.
 The contents of the file are read as-is.